From the Blog

 You don’t need React for building websites

-As I get more experienced, I use fewer libraries and frameworks and rely on good old HTML, CSS, and vanilla JavaScript.
-I think you should consider doing the same.
+As I gain experience, I use less libraries/frameworks and rely on HTML, CSS, and JavaScript.
+I suggest considering doing the same.

 The evolution of the design of my site